 Microsoft has embraced the growing concerns surrounding the vulnerability of student data with new security and compliance packages built to complement the M365 A3 package.

-If you need all of these security tools, it makes more sense to switch from the M365 A3 suite to the M365 A5 suite.
+If you need all of the above security tools, it makes more sense to switch from the M365 A3 suite to the full M365 A5 suite.
 You can do this at any point during the enrollment period in your EES subscription.

 Adding new Student Use Benefits and MyAnalytics